Professional Liability Insurance

 These Q&As will help you when you are applying to reinstate your practice permit.

-You must arrange your own PLI coverage before you apply to reinstate.
-Then you must upload proof of your PLI coverage in your application.
+You must arrange your own professional liability insurance (PLI) before you apply to reinstate.
+Then you must upload your PLI certificate in your application.

-Your PLI must be in effect when you submit your application to reinstate.
+Your professional liability insurance (PLI) must be in effect when you submit your application to reinstate.
 It must cover you through November 30th.

 However, if you are applying in November to reinstate your practice permit for December 1st then your insurance may take effect December 1st.
-In that case you must provide proof of PLI coverage for a one-year period from December 1st through November 30th.
+In that case you must provide your PLI certificate that shows your insurance is in effect for a one-year period from December 1st through November 30th.

 That depends on when you are applying.

-Normally, you must wait until you have PLI coverage in effect when you apply to reinstate your practice permit because you must meet all reinstatement requirements to be eligible to apply.
+Normally, you must wait until you have professional liability insurance (PLI) in effect when you apply to reinstate your practice permit because you must meet all reinstatement requirements to be eligible to apply.

 The exception is when you apply near the end of our Practice Permit year, which is December 1 through November 30.
 In November, we accept reinstatement applications that will take effect December 1st, but only if you won’t be practicing before December 1st.
 In this situation only, you can apply before your PLI policy starts.
-You will need to provide proof that you have PLI coverage in effect a one-year period from December 1st through November 30th.
+You will need to provide your PLI certificate that shows your insurance is in effect for a one-year period from December 1st through November 30th.

 Renewal Applicant Q&A